 3、ESD Features and Characteristics

-It is because ESD of low power is more than enough to cause huge damage to the product you are assembling.
+ESD of low power is more than enough to cause huge damage to the product you are assembling.
 That low power cannot harm people, and it is so low that they don’t even notice the damage to the components.

 As for other features, it is vital to note that the ESD starts and ends quickly.
 It doesn’t take more than a millisecond for the electrostatic discharge to damage the components.